• Skip to primary navigation

 • All purpose flour - All purpose flour is the foundation for the waffles.

-• Brown sugar - Brown sugar adds moisture to the waffle batter.
+• Brown and granulated sugar - Brown sugar adds moisture and granulated sugar adds sweetness.

 • Eggs - Eggs bind the ingredients together.
 Use a room temperature egg so it spreads evenly in the batter.